-Adam Schiff have an estimated net worth of $1.74 million as of 2014 and $1.6 million as of 2015, according to InsideGov.com and Open Secrets.
-This is 63 percent higher than the average member of Congress and 104 percent more than the average representative, making him the 146th wealthiest person in the House.
-His net worth also puts him at 21st among all the members from California.
-(For some reason, the LA Times estimated his net worth as much, much lower, with a minimum net worth of $267,000 in 2014, which would make him the 309th wealthiest member of Congress.)
-Interestingly, his estimated net worth took a dip in 2008 before starting to grow again.
+Adam Schiff had an estimated net worth of $1.74 million as of 2014 and $1.6 million in 2015, according to InsideGov.com and Open Secrets.
+This was 63 percent higher than the average member of Congress and 104 percent more than the average representative, making him the 146th wealthiest person in the House.
+His net worth also put him at 21st among all the members from California.

 2. His Minimum Liabilities Range from $600k to $1.2 Million

-According to the LA Times, which estimates his net worth as much lower than most other sources, Schiff’s liabilities are $600,000 at minimum, and his assets are $867,000 at minimum.
+According to the LA Times, Schiff’s liabilities are $600,000 at minimum, and his assets are $913,000 at minimum.
 This isn’t a huge difference.
-The liabilities comes in the form of a Maryland home with at least a $500,000 mortgage, and a California home with a $100,000 mortgage.
+The liabilities come in the form of a Maryland home with at least a $500,000 mortgage, and a California home with a $100,000 mortgage.

 But Open Secrets, in 2015, has a slightly different estimate, placing his liabilities as ranging from $600,000 to $1.2 million and his assets ranging from $878,000 to $2.4 million.
 A bigger difference, but still not as great as some other people may hold.
 But what happened to change things in 2016?
 In 2016, his assets are estimated as slightly higher, ranging from $1.06 to $2.1 million, and his liabilities are still listed as the same two mortgages as the previous years ($600,000 to $1.2 million.)
 So it’s unclear why his net worth was given a lower estimate overall by Open Secrets in 2016.